 Articles

-Seven Posted almost 13 years ago
+Seven Posted over 13 years ago

 I break down playing seven into four key components.